joelhawksley/identity/components/slides.md

 ^ So imagine listening to it twice, every time you run a set of ten cases.

-^ That might make you write fewer tests!
+^ That might encourage you to write fewer tests!

 ---